DLaMott/OpenAIDiscordBot/README.md

 Download the repo and adjust your .env to utilize your discord bot token and your openai apikey.

+If you are wanting to run local and not use repl you will need to remove the server.js and any references in index.js to server.js.

+Once removed you can run node index.js to begin running the bot in discord.

 ## Deployment location

 [Here](https://replit.com/@DLaMott1/openaiPocDiscordBot)